VMEX-finance/vmex-app/README.md

-# VMEX app
+# VMEX Finance | Web App

 This is the frontend application for the VMEX Finance Protocol.
+This app uses [react-app-rewired](https://www.npmjs.com/package/react-app-rewired) to ensure all dependencies are appropriately handled.
+For web3 functionality, an older version of wagmi is used so that `viem` does not collide with `ethers`, which is used in the SDK.

 ## Installation